CelestialCruz/Ansible-SeedDMS-RHEL7/README.md

   - This playbook assumes your database is on a different machine.
 If you have everything all on one machine, it's easy enough to adjust this script for a single server.
   - Make sure you have knowledge of your network as it will be necessary when making adjustment on the script.
   - Anything in brackets in the README.md are values that depend on your setup.
+  - You'll notice something funny in the haproxy.cfg.j2 file.
+This is an issue of me deciding on how best to tackle the balance of minimal user knowledge, and actual use.
+For now it's more a proof of concept.

 #Ansible basics for CentOS7
 - Install and update ansible;